Kitos War: Unrest in Judaea

 Rabbinic sources recount the story of Julian and Pappus, which may have taken place during this period of unrest in Judaea.
 It is possible that Quietus laid siege to Lydda, where the rebel Jews had gathered under the leadership of Julian and Pappus.
 The distress became so great that the patriarch Rabban Gamaliel II, who was shut up there and died soon afterwards, permitted fasting even on Ḥanukkah.
 Other rabbis condemned that measure.
 Lydda was then taken, and many of the rebellious Jews were executed; the "slain of Lydda" are often mentioned in words of reverential praise in the Talmud.
 Pappus and Julian were among those executed by the Romans that year, and became martyrs among the Jews.

-Lusius Quietus, whom Trajan had held in high regard and who had served Rome so well, was quietly stripped of his command once Hadrian had secured the imperial title.
+Lusius Quietus, whom Trajan had held in high regard and who had served Rome well, was quietly stripped of his command once Hadrian had secured the imperial title.
 He was murdered in unknown circumstances in the summer of 118, possibly by the orders of Hadrian.
 Hadrian took the unpopular decisions to end the war, abandon many of Trajan's eastern conquests, and stabilise the eastern borders.
 Although he abandoned the province of Mesopotamia, he installed Parthamaspates—who had been ejected from Ctesiphon by the returning Osroes—as king of a restored Osroene.
 For a century, Osroene retained a precarious independence as a buffer state between both empires.
-The situation in Judea remained tense for the Romans, who were obliged under Hadrian to move the Legio VI Ferrata permanently into Caesarea Maritima in Judea.
+The situation in Judaea remained tense for the Romans, who were obliged under Hadrian to move the Legio VI Ferrata permanently into Caesarea Maritima in Judaea.